Barksdale Organization: Devonne

 Devonne is a young woman used by the Barksdale Organization as bait for Marlo Stanfield.
 She is first mentioned by Avon as a means to get close to Marlo Stanfield.
 She catches Marlo's attention in a club and he approaches her.
 Marlo checks that she is there with friends and declines both drinking and dancing.
 Instead they leave the club together.
-After they have sex in his car Devonne persuades him to meet her again the following day.
+After they have sex in his car Devonne persuades him to meet her again the next day.

 Marlo phones Devonne to arrange a meeting and begins to feel suspicious.
 He assigns Chris Partlow to investigate Devonne.
 Snoop sits in the restaurant Marlo arranged to meet Devonne at and notices a Barksdale soldier buying a large quantity of food and taking it to a nearby SUV.
 Snoop reports in to Partlow.

-Partlow observes Devonne receiving a signal from the car figures out it is a trap.
+Partlow observes Devonne receiving a signal from the car and figures out it is a trap.
 Marlo and Chris Partlow set up a night time ambush for Devonne.
 When she emerges from her home, Marlo shoots her once in each breast, then a third time through her mouth.
 Partlow assures him that the murder was necessary.

 She bears the distinction of being the only person that Marlo has personally murdered on-screen, as opposed to having Chris do it.